-A new series of Leave No One Behind Conversation workshops begins in 2020.
-Stay tuned !
+Stay Tuned!
+A new series of Leave No One Behind Conversation workshops has begun in 2020.

 Meanwhile, you can read the 2018 Leave No One Behind Report here!

 Thank you to everyone who took part in the 15 Conversation workshops all over Ireland in 2018.

 On the 26th April 2018, Minister Denis Naughten launched The Sustainable Development Goals: National Implementation Plan 2018-2020, which sets out how the Irish Government will implement the SDGs in Ireland and support countries around the world to do the same.
 The National Implementation Plan provides for a whole-of-government response to the SDGs and addresses the need to raise public awareness of, and engagement with, the SDGs.

 The Sustainable Development Goals (SDGs) are the global community’s response to the urgent economic, social and environmental problems facing the world today, from climate change to global poverty and inequality.